 Well, it’s not just hot water that damages that vital layer…

 Another common culprit is the skin care products you use, most notably cleansers.

 Many cleansers are formulated with harsh ingredients that strip away those natural protective oils.
 This may be great for those with overly oily skin that isn’t dehydrated, but spells disaster for anyone with dehydrated skin.

 A gentle cleanser is an absolute must.
-Look for a formula that also contains healing and regenerative ingredients, such as the OROGOLD 24K Vitamin C Facial Cleanser.
+Our top pick?
+The OROGOLD 24K Vitamin C Facial Cleanser.

 However, even if you’re using the gentlest cleanser out there, it’s important not to over-cleanse.
 Yes, this applies even to those who have oily skin.

 As mentioned, oily skin can still be dehydrated.
 Dehydration refers to a lack of moisture, which is completely different from the oil that you’re experiencing on your skin’s surface.
 In fact, dehydration can actually trigger the skin into producing an excess amount of oil to try to compensate for the lack of moisture available.

 If your skin is dehydrated, avoid cleansing more than once a day, no matter your skin type.